arshappleid/Cloud_Gov/os_security/readme.md

 ## Operating System Choice
 Use a minimal operating system to reduce the chance of zero day vulnerability and possible future failures.

+## Firewall Config
+For this setup, lets assume the applications are public facing web apps, and only allow traffic on port 443.

+Also allow traffic only

 ## Consuming Environment Variables

 Assuming env variables are stored in AWS ssm service, and the iam service role for the instance has the correct permissions. in the following format